-Although it may seem over dramatic, your career and physical health in the c-suite can depend on finding the right guide for your ascent up the organizational ladder.
+Although it may seem overdramatic, your career and physical health in the C-suite can depend on finding the right guide for your ascent up the organizational ladder.

 According to a recent Forbes Magazine article about executive coaching, 33% of executives have coaches and 66% would like to have a coach if they could find someone they trust and believe is competent.

 In a climb up Mt.
 Everest, one in every 10 expeditions has a climber who dies.
-A fascinating fact is that they most often die on the descent to the lower altitudes in the “death zone,” after they have experienced the exhileration of the summit.
+A fascinating fact is that they most often die on the descent to the lower altitudes in the “death zone,” after they have experienced the exhilaration of the summit.
 They typically die because of not knowing the terrain, from exhaustion and mistakes.

 The coach is the key, not unlike the Mt.
 Everest Guide.
 As in the case of a guide to the mountain, some guides send their client happily back to their friends and family and homes.
-Others leave them buried in an avalance somewhere on a mountainside.
+Others leave them buried in an avalanche somewhere on a mountainside.

 Finding the right executive coach depends on the following factors:

 - Engage an executive coach whose primary goal is to help you discover and deploy your strengths.
 Organizations are now most often hiring executives because they have high potential.
 Nonetheless, after a person who is being coached goes through a 360-degree assessment and several other assessments, you need a coach who first discovers your strenghs and brilliance.
 If your coach is treating you like a limited player and a wounded soldier, “Run!”